 If you're going to be in the heart of old Rome, here's where I'd make my base.
 A rione bounded on the southwest by the Tiber river, You've got much of the charm of Rome showing up in the area around the Piazza Farnese and the Campo dei Fiori--and the Piazza Navona isn't far away.
 The Piazza Farnese is much quieter than the Campo dei Fiori, so I prefer to sleep around the Palazzo Farnese, the French Embassy.
-I like the quirky, clean, interesting, and unmistakably Roman Vacation Apartment on a quiet alley north of the Palazzo.
-If you prefer a hotel, I also recommend Hotel Residenza Farnese which was quiet even on the night the Italians won the world cup.
+I also recommend Hotel Residenza Farnese which was quiet even on the night the Italians won the world cup.

 This is a great area for strollers.
 Our favorite walk is up the quiet and elegant Via Giulia to the Vatican, or across the Ponte Sant' Angelo to the Castel Sant'Angelo.

 It's hard to envision the grandeur of St. Peter's Square unless you're standing in it.
 You should at least stroll up to the Vatican and take a peek.
 If you want to explore the area further, or have business there, there are many hotels in the area: Hotels in Vatican City.